ssdunit/logregpage2/README.md

 Building a website template with login register functionalities and already made homepage(Tweakable)

+Main goal: To design a website that provides users with simple and dynamic templates to design your own websites

 Future Plans for this project:
 1. Implimenting MongoDB for all the stored data of users
 2. adding an admin user for easy access to all the webpages